Teaching English in Saudi Arabia is a unique and rewarding experience. That said, it is primarily a place for male teachers.

 Some countries–for example, the U.S. and the U.K.–still maintain consulates in Jeddah, as well as in the Eastern Province of Saudi Arabia.

-If you come to Saudi Arabia and you are assigned to a school in the oil-rich Eastern Province, you notice other foreigners working alongside you.
+If you come with the intent of teaching English in Saudi Arabia and you are assigned to a school in the oil-rich Eastern Province, you notice other foreigners working alongside you.
 It is estimated that there are five to six million such foreigners in-country at any given time.
 Out of a total population of around thirty million.

 On the other hand, there is an obvious, concerted–and successful–effort to maintain a traditional, family-based Saudi society, despite the presence of many foreigners.